Editorial Guidebook

 Text Preparation

 All text submitted for publications should be composed in Microsoft Word using the font Times New Roman size 12.
 Text should not be composed in Excel or Publisher.
 Note that font choice, font size, and other special formatting is determined by the designer or publication editor, so it is not necessary to assign any of these special design elements to the submitted copy.
-For example, do not indent paragraphs (instead place one return between paragraphs) or use tabs.
-And, as will be covered in the Editorial Style Guide section, be sure to insert only 1 space after a period in a sentence (except in formal letters and memorandums).
+For example, do not indent paragraphs or use tabs; instead, place one return between paragraphs or, preferably, format the document to automatically include a line space between paragraphs.
+And, as will be covered in the Editorial Style Guide section, be sure to insert only one (1) space after a period in a sentence.

 A